ESC to close

 Standard Response Architecture

-To ensure consistency and ease of programmatic integration, every Business Quant API response follows a strict, predictable JSON schema.
-The output is always divided into two primary objects:
+Every Business Quant API response follows a strict, predictable JSON schema divided into two primary objects:

-• metadata: Contains the contextual parameters of your request.
-This includes the resolved identifiers (CIK, Tickers), company names, matched modes, and pagination details to help your application process the payload statefully.
+• metadata: Contains the contextual parameters of your request — resolved identifiers (CIK, tickers), company names, matched modes, and pagination details.

-• data: Contains the requested dataset.
-Depending on the endpoint, this will be formatted as an array of objects (like Peers or Filings) or a nested hierarchical object (like Financial Statements).
+• data: Contains the requested dataset, formatted as an array of objects (like Peers or Filings) or a nested hierarchical object (like Financial Statements), depending on the endpoint.

 Universal Wrapper Structure